About adjusting your keyword bids

 If it's important for you to have your ad show on the first page of Google search results, there are 3 different types of keyword bid estimates available to help you get there.

-- First page bid estimates show the bid you probably need to get your ad on the first page of search results.
+- First page bid estimates show the bid you likely need to get your ad on the first page of search results.

-- Top of page bid estimates go a step further, estimating the bid you probably need to get your ad among the top ad positions on the first page of search results.
+- Top of page bid estimates go a step further, estimating the bid you likely need to get your ad among the top ad positions on the first page of search results.

-- First position bid estimates go further still, estimating the bid you probably need to get your ad in the top spot.
+- First position bid estimates go further still, estimating the bid you likely need to get your ad in the top spot.

 These estimates are based on an exact match for your keyword.
 Ad position also depends on the keyword's Quality Score and current advertiser competition for that keyword, so there's no guarantee your ad will consistently be in your preferred position.
 Learn how to Get your ads to show on the first page.